light156/multi-ancestry-COJO/README.md

 > **Requirements**
 > - A C++11-compatible compiler (`GCC ≥ 4.8.1` or `Clang ≥ 3.3`)
 > - Optional: OpenMP for multithreading (default on Linux; not included with Apple Clang)
-> - If you require Windows compatibility, please contact us and we are happy to help.

 ### Linux